pschool-in/curriculum/content/grammar/new-topics/sentence-3.md

 ## Statement

 A statement tells us about something.
 It always ends with a full stop or period.
 Example:
-1. I go to school everyday.
+1. I go to school every day.
 2. My sister is very smart.
 3. I have a younger brother.
 4. I sing well.